The Deuce (TV series)

 The Deuce is an American drama television series created by David Simon and George Pelecanos, set in New York City during the 1970s and 1980s.
-The series' pilot began filming in October 2015 and was commissioned in January 2016.
-It is broadcast by HBO in the United States and premiered on September 10, 2017.
-HBO made the pilot available through its video-on-demand services and affiliates on August 25, 2017.
+It was broadcast by HBO in the United States and premiered on September 10, 2017.
+HBO made the pilot available through its streaming services and affiliates on August 25, 2017.

 The Deuce features a large ensemble cast including James Franco playing twins and Maggie Gyllenhaal as an ambitious former prostitute who works to become an adult filmmaker.
 It tells the story of the Golden Age of Porn, the legalization and rise of the porn industry in New York City that began in the 1970s.
-Themes explored include government and police corruption, the violence of the drug epidemic, and the real-estate booms and busts that coincided with the change.
+Themes explored include navigating a culture of extreme misogyny, government and police corruption, the violence of the drug epidemic, and the real-estate booms and busts that coincided with the change.
 The show's title is derived from the nickname for 42nd Street between Seventh Avenue and Eighth Avenue.

 On September 19, 2017, HBO renewed the series for a second season, which premiered on September 9, 2018.
 On September 20, 2018, HBO renewed the series for a third and final season, which premiered on September 9, 2019.
 The series concluded on October 28, 2019, after three seasons and 25 episodes.

 Premise

-Set during the 1970s and 1980s in New York, the violence of the drug epidemic is worsening.
-Twin brothers Vincent and Frankie Martino become fronts for the Mafia while operating out of Times Square, which is also the home of Eileen "Candy" Merrell, a street-level prostitute who exits the dangers of the street by entering the now-legal emerging porn industry as an actress and director.
+Set during the 1970s and 1980s in New York City, the drug epidemic and its violence is getting worse.
+Twin brothers Vincent and Frankie Martino become fronts for the Mafia while operating out of Times Square, which is also the home of Eileen "Candy" Merrell, a street-level prostitute who exits the dangers of the street by entering the legal emerging porn industry as an actress and director.
 The first season takes place from 1971 to 1972, while the second season jumps five years ahead to 1977 with the season concluding in the summer of 1978.
 The third season takes place from 1984 to 1985.